macwong/FacialRecognitionPrototype/README.md

 ## Prototype Demo

-Here is a run-through of what this prototype can do, including:
+Here is a run-through of what this prototype contains, including:
 1. Training models
-2. Face input
+2. Converting images for training
-3. Converting training data and input
+3. Face input
 4. Predictions
 5. Improving model